openstack/nova-specs/specs/juno/implemented/virt-driver-numa-placement.rst

 Other end user impact
 ---------------------

-Depending on the flavour chosen, the guest OS may see NUMA nodes backing its RAM allocation.
+Depending on the flavor chosen, the guest OS may see NUMA nodes backing its RAM allocation.

 There is no end user interaction in setting up NUMA policies of usage.

-The cloud administrator will gain the ability to set policies on flavours.
+The cloud administrator will gain the ability to set policies on flavors.

 Performance Impact
 ------------------

-The new scheduler features will imply increased performance overhead when determining whether a host is able to fit the memory and vCPU needs of the flavour. ie the current logic which just checks the vCPU count and RAM requirement against the host free memory will need to take account of the availability of resources in specific NUMA nodes.
+The new scheduler features will imply increased performance overhead when determining whether a host is able to fit the memory and vCPU needs of the flavor. ie the current logic which just checks the vCPU count and RAM requirement against the host free memory will need to take account of the availability of resources in specific NUMA nodes.

 Other deployer impact
 ---------------------

-If the deployment has flavours whose RAM + vCPU allocations are larger than the size of the NUMA nodes in the compute hosts, the cloud administrator should strongly consider defining guest NUMA nodes in the flavour.
+If the deployment has flavors whose RAM + vCPU allocations are larger than the size of the NUMA nodes in the compute hosts, the cloud administrator should strongly consider defining guest NUMA nodes in the flavor.
 This will enable the compute hosts to have better NUMA utilization and improve perf of the guest OS.

 Developer impact
 ----------------

-The new flavour attributes could be used by any full machine virtualization hypervisor, however, it is not mandatory that they do so.
+The new flavor attributes could be used by any full machine virtualization hypervisor, however, it is not mandatory that they do so.

 Implementation